 Using Multiple Accounts For Live Streaming

-As a rule of thumb, you can live stream so long as your account is in positive balance or you’ve placed a bet in the last 24 hours, you don’t have to spend lots in order to gain access to this services.
+As a rule of thumb, you can live stream so long as your account is in positive balance or you’ve placed a bet in the last 24 hours, you don’t have to spend lots in order to gain access to this service.

 Live Sport Streaming Requirements

 As always, the electronic device you are using to stream the service must meet certain requirements.
 We’ve listed some of these below if you are a tech-savvy person.
 If you aren’t, then typically so long as your device is only two or three years old, you should have no issues with streaming.